FedorIvachev/IoThingsLab-ReadmeFiles/Tutorials/NUIXSetup.md

 ## NUIX-Studio setup

 ### 1. [NUIX-Studio](https://github.com/VRSimulator/NUIX-Studio-APP) will soon be distributed as a Unity Package.
-Currently it is a whole Unity project, however, very soon it will be possible to download and import it as a module.
+The installation procedure and tutorial can be found [here](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIXTutorial.md).